WPChill/decode-lite/docs/src/README.md

 The Custom CSS feature allows you to change virtually anything about the style of your site.
 Refer to the "CustomCSS.md" file in the "docs" folder theme for common and helpful entries and experiment with creating your own to make Decode yours.

+To find un-minified, vendor-prefixed CSS, look no further than the .css files in the CSS directory.
+No seriously, don't look any further because the css/src directory bass files that you may not want to work with.

 If you desire to add Typekit fonts to your blog, I recommend the [Typekit Fonts for WordPress plugin](http://wordpress.org/plugins/typekit-fonts-for-wordpress/).
 In the CSS field, add: `body {font-family: "name-of-font-family";}` to override the default Decode font.
 This allows you more flexibility and ease when adding or changing fonts.

 *The font "Oxygen" is supplied via Google Fonts.
 It is licensed under the [SIL Open Font License, version 1.1](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).*